Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

     FileModule /dlcontents/ /dlcontents

     # GT Sport & above only - you can forbid or allow certain endpoints from being accessed
-    # Mostly used to forbid access to certain web module while running as regular tiny web as opposed to config.
+    # Mostly used to forbid access to certain web module while running as regular TinyWeb as opposed to debug.
     Location /adhoc {
         deny all
     }